python-spokane/GettingStartedWithDjango/slides.md

 ---

-# V. URLs and Routing
+# 5️⃣ URLs and Routing

 - How do URLs work in Django?
 - Defining URL patterns in your Django project